psalm/psalm.dev/assets/pages/contribute.md

 Day-to-day PHP programming involves solving concrete problems, but they're rarely very complex.
 Psalm, on the other hand, attempts to solve a pretty hard collection of problems, which then allows it to detect a ton of bugs in PHP code without actually executing that code.

 There's a lot of interesting theory behind the things Psalm does, too.
-If you want you can go very deep (though you don't need to know really any theory to improve Psalm).
+If you want you can go very deep, though you don't need to know really any theory to improve Psalm.

 Lastly, working to improve static analysis tools will also make you a better PHP developer – it'll help you think more about how values flow through your program.